kirantrathod/kirantrathod/README.md

   <img align="left" alt="Kiran Rathod - LinkedIn" width="22px" src="https://camo.githubusercontent.com/b65faae8871ebbdb99790f2644ea7f3c89800b0c/68747470733a2f2f63646e2e6a7364656c6976722e6e65742f6e706d2f73696d706c652d69636f6e734076332f69636f6e732f6c696e6b6564696e2e737667" data-canonical-src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" style="max-width:100%;">
 </a>
 ### I am Kiran.
 Thanks for dropping by!<br/>
-I am Software Developer at Tata Consultancy Services.
+I am a Software Developer at Tata Consultancy Services.
 I like coding, problem solving and building projects.
 I have worked on Android application development(If you are curious about Android apps then you'll love my Android project: [Be_You](https://github.com/kirantrathod/Be_You)).
 Currently in love of JavaScript and React.js. <br/>
 Big fan of Mr.Robot & Silicon Valley.
-<br/>Listening to "Prateek Kuhad" & "The Local Train".
-Currently binge watching "The Office".
+<br/>Listening to "Prateek Kuhad".
+Currently binge watching "The Office US".
 <!--
 **kirantrathod/kirantrathod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: